dotmh/Helios/README.md

 Task File
 =========
 Helios uses a task file to define the commands (tasks) that you wish to run with helios.
-A task file is simple a PHP file that defines a class that extends `\Helios\Task` base class, from now on this will be referred too as a task class.
+A task file is simple a PHP file that defines a class called `Task` that extends `\Helios\Task` base class, from now on this will be referred too as a task class.

 The task file can have one of the following names , and it will picked up automatically.